What Is A Mastermind Group

 Collaborative (Realtime) – You get answers and feedback on the things that most matter to you.
 You get help and support on what’s most important and specific to your needs.
 Not some generic information that may not apply to your current situation.

 Supportive – Members love to help others and are therefore willing to offer their time, expertise and assistance wherever possible.
 They are addicted (in a nice way) to the dopamine that is released when they see others succeed.

 Inclusive – The group is never about the individual but a combined effort to support each other and celebrate the wins and achievements collectively.
 Each member is given the same amount of time to ask for and offer advice.

 Dynamic – Although it may follow a set agenda initially, the flow of each meeting is dynamic and therefore no 2 sessions are ever the same.
 The mastermind groups are constantly evolving over time and adapting to new ideas and principals.
 As groups build deeper trust and understanding of each other’s needs and wants, the nature of the group will change.

 Flexible – There are many ways to inject different elements into your group to keep it fresh and interesting.
 Some of the What It Is Not list above can be incorporated into your meetings on an adhoc basis to stimulate both fresh ideas but also new learning skills and techniques.
 It’s easy to fix what is right (do more of it) and what is not working (stop doing it)

 Unique – No 2 mastermind groups are ever the same.
-When you join a mastermind it its leap of faith initially, but it often takes a few weeks to work out the individual dynamics and if the type of personality and group vibe is the right one for you.
-If not then just find another one that closer matches what you want out of the group and how you can also help a group.
+When you join it its leap of faith initially, but it often takes a few weeks to work out the group dynamics and if the type of personality and group vibe is the right one for you.
+If not, then just find another one that closer matches what you want out of the group and how you can also help a group.

 If you feel that you might be a good fit for a Mastermind group then check out our list of groups you could join.